easyCZ/SLIP-A-2015/report/hayden.md

 While the copper tape electrodes performed reasonably well while the wearer was stationary, we once again found that movement caused the signal to be lost.
-Given the limited time available I suggested sewing small patches of cloth over the electrodes, then using an "off the shelf" electrode gel to try and improve the contact between the skin and the electrode - even during movement.
-The cloth helped to keep the gel in place, and the gel did indeed reduce movement artifacts seen with the dry electrodes.
+Roy and I investigated using an electrode gel to improve contact between the skin and the electrode, and I suggested sewing small patches of cloth over the electrodes to keep the gel in place.

+We found that the use of an electrode gel significantly reduced the noise seen when using our copper tape electrodes, even during movement, and the cloth patches did a reasonable job of keeping the gel in place.

 #### Evaluation

-The vest is relatively comfortable to wear, with the main discomfort being caused by the poor integration of the signal wires into the vest.

-The requirement to use a conductive gel is disappointing, and makes putting on the vest difficult.
+The requirement to use a conductive gel is disappointing, and makes putting the vest on difficult (as care must be taken to avoid spreading the gel off the electrodes).
 While not particularly uncomfortable, the design would be significantly improved if this requirement could be removed.
-Given the amount of research into conductive materials and wearable technology, it is likely that this could be overcome with a little more time and research.
+Given the amount of current research into conductive materials and wearable technology, it is likely that this could be overcome with a little more time and research.

 The output obtained from the vest leaves much to be desired.

-The R and S sections of the trace are quite clearly visible (although small), with the Q section of the trace occasionally obtained.
-However, the T section of the trace is significantly distorted, and the P section is rarely seen.

 <table>
   <tr>